HLammers/cybo-drummer/README.md

   * Assign multiple input and output presets to each other in programs to quickly switch between different configurations
   * Limits:[^1] 255 programs, 4,096 devices, 4,096 presets – there’s no hard limit to the number of triggers
 * Send program change and/or bank select commands on program change
-* Set trigger dependency to cc value (for example to distinguish between open and closed hi-hat from a 2Box drum module)
+* Set trigger dependency to cc value (for example to distinguish between open and closed hi-hat from many drum modules)
 * Supports both one note per sound on the same channel and one sound per channel, or a combinations of both – including tonal mapping
 * Adjust velocity dynamics (threshold, curve, minimum velocity, maximum velocity)
 [^1]: The available memory also limits the number of programs, devices presets and triggers